 Fourth, it appears that of those who were arrested, the range of BAC was .138 to .150, hardly justifying the application of SFSTs to BACs between .08 and .10.

 Fifth, even the San Diego study acknowledges that driving is a complex task and that impairment as to such complexity cannot be assessed at the roadside.
 Stuster and Burns at 20.
 Moreover, the SFSTs do not directly correlate to impairment instead, the study seeks to correlate SFST performance to BAC levels.
 Id.

 And, finally, sixth, there were 24 false positives.
 In other words, in almost ten percent of cases, law enforcement estimated BACs of over .08 but BACs were lower.

 Despite these anomalies, the study’s authors asserted confidently that SFSTs—a skillset over a half-century old— provide a “clear indication” of “accuracy.”
 This lore has been incorporated in judicial decision making much to the delight of the federal transportation agency which, along with special interests fueled by grief politics and legislative pandering to neoprohibitionists, has subsidized state law enforcement training with publication and instruction on the administration of standardized field sobriety tests.

 If you or a loved one has been arrested for OWI (DUI) in the State of Iowa in 2020 and beyond, you owe it to yourself to become an informed legal consumer.
-Contact Cmelik OWI and Criminal Law PLC for a free initial consultation today.
+Contact David A. Cmelik Law PLC for a free initial consultation today.